Our dance program has something for everyone.

 In Middle School, dance is incorporated into the physical education curriculum, exposing all students to the art form while promoting motor skill development and cardiovascular fitness.

-In Upper School, students who are new to dance are introduced to a variety of styles (with an emphasis on modern dance) in Beginning Dance, discovering movement through basic anatomy and kinesiology, history, improvisation, and even site-specific performance.
-Students with more experience have the option to take Intermediate Dance—in which students learn ballet, modern, and jazz technique—or Advanced Dance—an audition-based class that focuses on preparing students for the collegiate level, with opportunities for original choreography and a culminating showcase.
+In Upper School, students who are new to dance are introduced to a variety of styles (with an emphasis on modern dance) in Dance I, discovering movement through basic anatomy and kinesiology, history, improvisation, and even site-specific performance.
+Students with more experience have the option to take Dance II (in which students learn ballet, modern, and jazz technique) or Dance III (an audition-based class that focuses on preparing students for the collegiate level, with opportunities for original choreography and a culminating showcase).

-The final Dance Concert takes place annually in the spring and presents a variety of solo and group performances from the Beginning, Intermediate, and Advanced classes.
+The final Dance Concert takes place annually in the spring and presents a variety of solo and group performances from all dance classes.

 "Dance builds self-esteem.
 It asks girls to have courage.
 It teaches girls discipline and self-expression.
 And it gives girls acceptance of themselves."